ryangandev/icon.io/README.md

 ## 🚀 About

-Icon.io is a web-based, online multiplayer gaming platform developed using React and Node.js with TypeScript.
+[**Icon.io**](https://icon.ryiscrispy.com/) is a web-based, online multiplayer gaming platform developed using React and Node.js with TypeScript.
 It currently hosts Draw & Guess, which you can enjoy with your friends, and plans are underway to add more games soon!
+Check it out [here](https://icon.ryiscrispy.com/)!

 Icon.io is an evolved version of my original project, [**Icon**](https://github.com/ryangandev/icon.io/tree/old-version), initially built as my final project for a Web Development class in a team of three at Drexel University.
 This refined version retains the same core technologies as the original, while incorporating bug fixes and adhering to best practices.

 ## 🛠️ How To Run - Development

-### Prerequisites

 Icon.io is built using React for the frontend and Node.js for the backend, each located within its respective directory: `front` and `back`.
-To get started, follow the instructions provided below.
+To run the app in development, follow the instructions provided below.

 ### Frontend